bootstrap-vue/bootstrap-vue/src/components/table/README.md

 or formatter callback function.

 ### Scoped Field Slots
-Scoped slots give you greater control over how the record data apepars.
+Scoped slots give you greater control over how the record data appears.
 If you want to add an extra field which does not exist in the records, just add it to the `fields` array, And then reference the field(s) in the scoped slot(s).